Gabriel-Istrate/healable-intervals/README.md

 # heapable-intervals
-Code for the experiments reported in the paper |Computing a minimal partition of a partial order into heapable subsets"
+Code for the experiments reported in the paper ''Computing a minimal partition of a partial order into heapable subsets"